rerun-io/rerun/docs/content/howto/visualization/configure-viewer-through-code.md

 When combining multiple expressions, the "most specific" rule wins.

-Additionally, these expressions can reference `$origin` to refer to the origin of the space view.
+Additionally, these expressions can reference `$origin` to refer to the origin of the view.

 For example: